alpataro/portfolio/about.md

 I am a dedicated professional, an accomplished Software Engineer with over 20 years of hands-on software development experience in enterprise-scale projects and various industries.
 My technical expertise spans a wide range of front-end and back-end technologies, methodologies, and tools, making me a valuable asset to any organization.
-I am currently located in Dubai, UAE, and am available immediately for new opportunities in UAE and Europe.
+I am currently located in Dubai, UAE, and am looking for new opportunities to grow the business.

 ### Technical Skills